ryandward/RCi_exploration/README.md

 ## Data Collection

 The data collection process uses gzipped FASTQ files for each lane.
-The reads are filtered in real-time to exclude 'dark' promoters, barcodes, and oligos (those comprising a single nucleotide type, e.g., all 'G').
+The reads are filtered in real-time to exclude 'dark' promoters, barcodes, and oligos (those comprising a tracks of 'G').
 Counts are incremented for each unique combination of promoter, barcode, and oligo.

 ```python
 for line1, line2, line3 in zip(f1, f2, f3):